garden-io/garden/docs/misc/troubleshooting.md

 In some container repositories, you may need to create the cache repo manually.

 See [this section](https://docs.garden.io/guides/in-cluster-building#kaniko) of our docs and this [GitHub comment](https://github.com/GoogleContainerTools/kaniko/issues/410#issuecomment-433229841) for more details.

+### Can't reach my services on existing ingress URLs after re-installing Garden system services.

+This can occur if you re-install the Garden Nginx Ingress Controller.
+For example because you ran `garden plugins kubernetes uninstall-garden-services` and then `garden plugins kubernetes cluster-init `when upgrading the system services.

+When the Ingress Controller gets re-installed, it may be assigned a new IP address by your cloud provider, meaning that hostnames pointing to the previous one will no longer work.

+To fix this, run kubectl get svc -n garden-system and look for the EXTERNAL-IP of the garden-nginx-nginx-ingress-controller service and update your DNS records with this new value.